PrestaShopCorp/socolissimo/README.md

 Contributors **must** follow the following rules:

-* This repository is mostly used for technical stuff for Prestashop Addons publication. **Please make your Pull requests on the [dedicated repository][1]**
+* **This repository is used for technical stuff for Prestashop Addons publication only.
+Please make your Pull requests on the [dedicated repository][1]**
 * Do not update the module version number.
 * Follow [the coding standards][2].